ItsMeAra/new-mac-checklist/README.md

 ### 1. Prep OS X
 - Download and install latest version of Xcode from the Mac App Store.
-- Download and install Xcode Command Line Tools from <https://developer.apple.com/downloads/>.
+- Download and install Xcode Command Line Tools.
+Run `xcode-select --install` and this will propmt you with a direct link to download.

+Show hidden files
+- Run `defaults write com.apple.finder AppleShowAllFiles YES`
+- Hold the ‘Option/alt’ key, then right click on the Finder icon in the dock and click Relaunch